-A true ambassador to the game, Hachem is often referred to as “the Godfather of Australian poker” due to the poker boom he ignited in Australia after his win in the 2005 WSOP Main Event.
+A former Team PokerStars Pro — he left after a six-year stint in 2011 — Hachem is often refered to as the 'Godfather of Australian Poker' due to the poker boom he ignited in Australia after his win in the 2005 WSOP Main Event.
 It was because of this win that the 2007 Aussie Millions Championships held in his home of Melbourne boasted the larger field to date of a poker tournament outside the United States.

 In recent years, Hachem would continue to cash in Australia and the Untied States.
 His best result was a third-place finish in the $10,000 Pot-Limit Omaha Hi-Lo Event at the 2019 WSOP Main Event for $201,041.

 |2004||2,576||Greg Raymer||United States||$5,000,000|